-How to download Kodi to a Raspberry Pi 2: Build a fully functional HD entertainment hub for under £30
+How to download Kodi to a Raspberry Pi 3 or Raspberry Pi Zero: Build a fully functional HD entertainment hub for under £30

-Here's how to turn a Raspberry Pi 2 into a cheap, HD-ready media centre for all your movies, music and TV
+Here's how to turn a Raspberry Pi 3 or Zero into a cheap, HD-ready media centre for all your movies, music and TV

 Luckily for those unfamiliar with microSD card flashing, disk images and Linux distros, Raspbmc is one of the default OS options pre-packaged with the Raspberry Pi Foundation’s NOOBS installer.
 Simply follow our beginner’s guide to setting up a Raspberry Pi, but when prompted to select a distro package to install, select Raspbmc from the list rather than Raspbian.